-A proactive program will be maintained to educate the campus community about harassment, the University's policies against it, and what recourse a complainant has to address the situation.
+A proactive program will be maintained to educate the campus community about acts of employment discrimination, harassment, and retaliation, the University's policies against such actsit, and what recourse a complainant has to address the situationthem.
 This will be achieved through a variety of means, such as:

-- Reminders about the harassment policy and procedures posted electronically at the beginning of the academic year; - Announcements to employees of information available on-line; - Distribution of appropriate printed material to employees and students with definitions and contact information; - Information in the General Catalogue; - Information distributed in new employee and new student orientation; and

-Training for employees in compliance with applicable laws.
+- Reminders about the harassment policy and procedures posted electronically at the beginning of the academic year; - Announcements to employees of information available on-line: - Distribution of appropriate printed material to employees and students with definitions and contact information; - Information in the General Catalogue; - Information-distributed in new employee-and-new student orientation; and - Training for employees in compliance with applicable laws.